strontic/strontic.github.io/xcyclopedia/library/conhost.exe-8BF6C71EA86435DD8E206E5D4C5BEF85.md

-[11;1HMKLINK         Creates Symbolic Links and Hard Links[K MODE           Configures a system device.[K
-MORE           Displays output one screen at a time.[K MOVE           Moves one or more files from one directory to another[K
-               directory.[K
-OPENFILES      Displays files opened by remote users for a file share.[K PATH           Displays or sets a search path for executable files.[K PAUSE          Suspends processing of a batch file and displays a message.[K POPD           Restores the previous value of the current directory saved by[K
+[HPOPD           Restores the previous value of the current directory saved by[K
                PUSHD.[K
 PRINT          Prints a text file.[K
 PROMPT         Changes the Windows command prompt.[K